 13.1 The finishing line will be the line between the staff on the committee boat and a course mark or dan buoy.

 13.2 When a shored based start is used, the finishing line will be the line of the transit formed by the OD hut's fixed and movable staffs.
 Inner and/or outer limit marks may be used and will be indicated on the course instruction.

 14 PENALTY SYSTEM

 14.1 The penalties are as follows:

-14.2 If a boat on one occasion during a race accidentally rounds any mark the wrong way she may exonerate herself by promptly completing a One-Turn 360 degree penalty turn.
+14.2 If a boat on one occasion during a race accidentally rounds any mark the wrong way she may exonerate herself by promptly completing a One Turn 360 degree penalty turn.
 If the error is repeated and not unwound as Rule 28.2 or not discovered until the race is complete, 30 seconds will be added to her finishing time or she will drop two finishing places in a pursuit race.
 This changes Rule 28.2

 14.3 Boats may touch a mark other than the starting or finishing mark.
 A boat shall not manhandle a mark when it results in an advantage.
 This changes Rule 31.

 14.4 Rule 44.1 is changed so that the Two-Turns penalty is replaced by a One-Turn penalty.

 14.5 The One-Turn penalty Rule 44.2 will apply to all races

 15 TIME LIMITS

 15.1 Boats failing to finish within 30 minutes after the first boat sails the course and finishes may be scored Did Not Finish without a hearing.
 This changes Rules 35, A4 and A5.

 16 PROTESTS AND REQUESTS FOR REDRESS